MODM coordination of clinical studies

 TEACHING RESOURCES AND PROFESSIONAL EXPERIENCE

-- Educational space for 3D printing in healthcare.
-Learning Lab, flipped courses, interactive seminars, company visits, project-based learning...
+- Educational Space for 3D Printing in Healthcare.
+Learning Lab, flipped classroom, interactive seminars, company visits, project-based learning, etc.

 - M1 + M2 open to apprenticeships, schedules adapted to optimize practical training